-Ishqbaaz Spoiler: After Exposing Roop & Reuniting Shivaay & Anika, This Actor Is Taking A Break!
+Ishqbaaz Spoiler: Roop Exposed, Shivaay & Anika Reunite, This Actor Is Taking A Break!

 The makers of Ishqbaaz are keeping the audiences glued to the show with the latest twist.
 As we all know, Roop and Veer had created havoc in Shivaay and Anika's lives.
 In fact, Roop was responsible for Anika and Shivaay's separation.

 The viewers have been waiting for Anika and Shivaay's reunion.
-Well, the viewers need not wait for a long time as Roop is exposed by Pinky and Shivaay and Anika reunite!
+Well, the viewers need not wait for a long time as Roop is exposed by Pinky, and Shivaay & Anika reunite!

 Roop Makes Shocking Revelations

 Roop tells Pinky as to how she made Anika dance to her tunes.
-She also reveals as to how she trapped Oberois - it was she who set Kalyani Mills on fire, killed Mr Kapoor and Anika's father and blackmailed Shivaay to get married to another woman.
+She also reveals as to how she trapped the Oberois - it was she who set Kalyani Mills on fire, killed Mr Kapoor and Anika's father and blackmailed Shivaay to get married to another woman.

 Roop Exposed